-NYSIPM.pdf.
+NYSIPM. pdf?sequence=1&isAllowed=y.
 The adult (Fig 15) feeds on leaf material, creating characteristic chain like feeding damage (Fig 16).
-This damage is not economically significant but recognizing these symptoms disturbed.
-This behavior has been used to develop a scouting technique using a 2-foot square catching frame covered with a white cloth.
+This damage is not economically significant shortly after bloom (about 600 degree days, base 50 F) and peak around the third week of June (around 750 DD).
+Scouting for presence of adults is difficult as they are easily startled and will fall to the ground if disturbed.
+This behavior has been used to develop a scouting technique using a 2 foot square catching frame covered with a white cloth.
 To scout, place the catching frame under a vine and give the top wire a shake to dislodge adults.
 It is then easy to identify any grape rootworm that have fallen onto the catching frame.
 In terms of chemical control, it appears one well-timed insecticide is sufficient to greatly reduce adult populations.
 In the research trials, an insecticide applied as soon as scouting indicated the presence of adults provided season long control.
 In general, we recommend scouting for adult feeding damage around bloom for evidence of adult activity.
 Also, continue to follow email alerts from the regional grape programs.
 There are five different insecticides labeled to control grape rootworm: Sevin, Sniper (2ee), Danitol 2.4 EC (2ee), Leverage 360 (2ee), and Admire Pro (2ee).
 Keep in mind your grape berry moth management strategy when choosing a material for grape rootworm.
 Seasonal limits should be taken into consideration so you do not find yourself without good options later in the season.
 Even though the adult stage does not cause significant damage to vines, it is the target of the insecticides to prevent egg laying and larval infestation.
 Adult female grape rootworm require a week or two of leaf feeding (pre-oviposition period) before they start to lay eggs.
 Hence, knowing when adults have emerged from the ground is critical to successful chemical control.